2020 – A year to remember and a year to forget

 Our focus in the Central Bank has been to try and contain the economic effects of the crisis and do everything in our power to protect consumers, households and businesses.
 In my first blog post, I mentioned that the economic crisis arising from the pandemic had no precedent in modern history and I have still not found examples of economies voluntarily closing down in the way so much of the world has chosen to.

 Governments and policymakers across the world took action to help economies through the crisis, providing significant income support to households and firms.
 The uniqueness of the crisis has complicated standard economic statistics.
 For example, the scale of the shock in Ireland would not be clear from analysing standard unemployment measures as in Figure 1.
 In light of this, the Central Statistics Office published an alternative COVID-19 adjusted unemployment measure to estimate the share of the labour force that was not working due to unemployment or who was out of work due to COVID-19 and receiving the Pandemic Unemployment Payment.
 These figures give a more realistic sense of how swiftly and severely economic conditions deteriorated from March last year.
-And even this figure does not capture the whole picture, when including individuals employed by firms availing of the Temporary Wage Subsidy Scheme; at its peak last year, approximately 1.2 million people were in receipt of some form of income support.
-Some recent research has also highlighted that job losses have been distributed unevenly through the population and have been greater for younger, non-Irish, and part-time workers as well as those in jobs for less than 12 months.
+And even this figure does not capture the whole picture, when including individuals employed by firms availing of the Temporary Wage Subsidy Scheme; at its peak last year, approximately 1.2 million people (PDF 1.22MB) were in receipt of some form of income support.
+Some recent research (PDF 1.16MB) has also highlighted that job losses have been distributed unevenly through the population and have been greater for younger, non-Irish, and part-time workers as well as those in jobs for less than 12 months.

 Figure 1: COVID-19 labour market effect